 I started this activity 10 years ago.
 I have always been fond of videos and interactive projections.
 The starting point was Festival Universo Paralello in 2006.
 The animations I saw there blew my mind and deeply made a mark on me.
 I realized the immense power of imagery and music combined together.
 Right there, I have seen things in a brand new way and I knew that I would dive into the amazing world headfirst!

-After this festival, I started to seek as much informations as I could.
-I was so eager to learn and know-it-all, as they say « where there is a will, there is a way ».
-Then, I attended to a Vj event in my city.
+After this festival, I started to seek as many information as I could.
+I was so eager to learn and know-it-all, as they say, « where there is a will, there is a way ».
+Then, I attended a Vj event in my city.
 There were numerous Vjs from all over the country, with many different styles and varied ways of visually interpreting songs.
 It was all amazingly new to me.
 In one of these workshops, I had the privilege to meet Henrique Roscoe, known as Vj 1mpar, who has been my first mentor.
 He showed me the first steps and taught me how things were working in the profession.
 Along the way, we have become great friends and he is one of the artists that I admire the most.